beemarie/knative-lab/workshop/exercise-1/README.md

 ## Connect to your cluster using the Cloud Shell
 For this lab, a hosted shell is provided for you with all the necessary tools installed.
 Use this web shell to perform the tasks in this lab.

-1. Using Chrome or Firefox, go to the [Cloud Shell](https://cloudshell-console-knative.us-south.cf.cloud.ibm.com/) and login using the Login button.
+1. Using Chrome or Firefox, go to the [Cloud Shell](https://cloudshell-console-knative.us-south.cf.cloud.ibm.com/) and login using the Login button, using the password `knat1ve`.
+You may already be logged in, if so skip to the next step.
-2. Passcode is `knativerocks`
-3. Using the account drop down, choose the `IBM` account.
+2. Using the account drop down, choose the `IBM` account.
-4. Click on the Terminal icon to launch your web shell.
+3. Click on the Terminal icon to launch your web shell.

 ![](../README_images/cloudshell.png)